ua-datalab/QNLP/Project-Plan.md

  	- Implementing F1 scores for model
 		- Scores fell dramatically when `if tuning` feature added.
 Issue in how the code is set up with continuous integration.
 	- Fix: removed randomly assigned weights implemented for demo yesterdday
+- todo: load english datasets
+- start with sst2- sentiment in glue
+	- read dataset into our code --done. is in a branch called: read_sst
+ 	- run our base code end to end
+  	- if runs without any error, merge to main
+  	- else if its Hadware limitation, move to cyverse
+  - tuning
+  	- search for the word todo in classify.py
 ## Nov 26th 2024
 - Demo and discussion with enrique:
 	- Need real-world datasets, not toy datasets.